 - 1. Shut down and restart the computer.

-- When the Setup Utility prompt appears on the screen, press F1.
+- 2. When the Setup Utility prompt appears on the screen, press F1.
 The main menu of the Setup Utility opens.

 - 3. Select Security.

 - 4. Select IBM Security Chip and press Enter.

 - 5. Press Enter and select Disabled.

 - 6. Press Enter to confirm you choice.

 - 7. Press Enter to continue.

-- 8. Press F10 to save your changes and exit the Setup Utility.

-- 9. Select Yes and press Enter.
+- 8. Press F10 to save your changes and exit the Setup Utility. - 9.
+Select Yes and press Enter.
 The computer will restart.

-Known issues or limitations with CSS Version 5.3
+Known issues or limitations with CSS Version 5.4

-The following information might be helpful when using the features of Client Security Software Version 5.3.
+The following information might be helpful when installing or configuring Client Security Software Version 5.4.